 Here are six reasons to open FDs.

 Compared to shares or mutual fund schemes, FDs are safer.
-Furthermore, such deposits are rated by credit rating agencies like Credit Rating Information Services of India Limited (CRISIL).
-Such ratings ensure your funds are safe and there is no risk of losing your capital.
+Furthermore, such deposits are rated by credit rating agencies like India Ratings & Research (Ind-Ra), Such ratings ensure your funds are safe and there is no risk of losing your capital.

 Compared to a bank savings account, the fixed deposit interest rates are higher.
 In addition, financial institutions offer a greater rate for senior citizens when they open an FD.
 Therefore, you will be able to earn more on your capital.